Building a high-performance team involves more than just assembling a group of talented individuals.

 Celebrate and reward

-Make the time to regularly recognise, reward and celebrate both team and individual performance.
-This will help to build morale and bolster the motivation of the group to continue their hard work.
-Find the most appropriate way to celebrate team milestones, such as a personal ‘thank you’ at a team meeting, an email copied to senior managers, or a team lunch.
+Tailor the celebration of team milestones to the individual member’s preferences and comfort level, such as a personal ‘thank you’ at a team meeting, an email copied to senior managers, or a team lunch.
 Ensure that recognition is consistent, and that the method you choose inspires and reinforces the team members to continue their positive contribution to the team’s progress.

 - Communicating a purpose and setting each team member’s role